pippinbarr/cart253/topics/conditionals/booleans.md

 It's a little thing, but it can also be a great way to make sure you understand your program because it makes you give a *name* to the condition you're checking.

+## Finishing up

+1. Commit and push the changes you have made in this session with an appropriate commit message

 ## Summary

 In JavaScript the values `true` and `false` are available for storing *conditions*.
 This often lets us make our programs even more clear.